-- 18.1 Remedies (§200.338).
-If you fail to comply with Federal statutes, regulations, or the terms and conditions of our award, we may impose additional conditions, as described in §200.207.
-If we determine that noncompliance cannot be remedied by imposing additional conditions, we may take one or more of the following actions, as appropriate in the circumstances: - 18.1.a Temporarily withhold cash payments pending correction of the deficiency, or more severe enforcement action. - 18.1.b Disallow the use of National Endowment for the Arts funds or your cost share/match for the unallowable costs or activities.
+- 18.1 Remedies (§200.339).
+If you fail to comply with Federal statutes, regulations, or the terms and conditions of our award, we may impose additional conditions, as described in §200.208.
+If we determine that noncompliance cannot be remedied by imposing additional conditions, we may take one or more of the following actions, as appropriate in the circumstances: - 18.1.a Temporarily withhold cash payments pending correction of the deficiency, or more severe enforcement action. - 18.1.b Disallow the use of National Endowment for the Arts funds or your cost share/match for the unallowable costs or activities. - 18.1.c Wholly or partly suspend or terminate the National Endowment for the Arts award. - 18.1.d Initiate suspension or debarment proceedings as authorized under 2 CFR 180 and our regulations at 2 CFR 32.3254. - 18.1.e Withhold further National Endowment for the Arts awards. - 18.1.f Take other remedies that may be legally available. - 18.2 Termination (§200.340).
+A termination occurs during the award period of performance.
+The Federal award may be terminated in whole or in part as follows, - 18.2.a By us, if you fail to comply with the terms and conditions of a Federal award; - 18.2.b By us, to the greatest extent authorized by law, if the award no longer meets the program goals or addresses agency priorities; (85 FR 49529 August 13, 2020) - 18.2.c By us, with your consent, in which case we will agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or

-- 18.1.c Wholly or partly suspend or terminate the National Endowment for the Arts award. - 18.1.d Initiate suspension or debarment proceedings as authorized under 2 CFR 180 and our regulations at 2 CFR 32.3254. - 18.1.e Withhold further National Endowment for the Arts awards. - 18.1.f Take other remedies that may be legally available. - 18.2 Termination (§200.339).
-There are circumstances under which we may determine that it is in the best interest of the government to terminate an award before its end date.
-Grants and cooperative agreements may be terminated in whole or in part: - 18.2.a By us, if you fail to comply with the terms and conditions of a Federal award; - 18.2.b By us, for cause; - 18.2.c By us, with your consent, in which case we will agree upon the termination conditions, including the effective date and, in the case of partial termination, the portion to be terminated; or - 18.2.d By you, upon sending us written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
-However, if we determine that the reduced or modified portion of the award will not accomplish the purposes or which it was made, we may terminate the award in its entirety. - 18.3 We reserve the right to take additional actions such as requiring you to return a portion or all of the award funds, requesting that you remove acknowledgement of National Endowment for the Arts support, recommending government-wide suspension, or taking other legally available remedies.
-You will be notified of such actions and be given an opportunity to provide information and come into compliance. - 18.4 Government-wide suspension and debarment will follow a process in conjunction with our Office of Inspector General (§200.341).
+- 18.2.d By you, upon sending us written notification setting forth the reasons for such termination, the effective date, and, in the case of partial termination, the portion to be terminated.
+However, if we determine that the reduced or modified portion of the award will not accomplish the purposes or which it was made, we may terminate the award in its entirety. - 18.2.f By us, when the recipient or a subrecipient is determined to be in violation of the requirement in paragraph (g) of Section 106 of the Trafficking Victims Protection Act of 2000 (TVPA) as amended (22 U.S.C. §7104(g)).
+Termination may occur as described in 2 CFR Part 175, Award Term for Trafficking in Persons. - 18.3 Termination Provisions (§200.340(b) may be included in Specific Terms for an individual award; a notification of intent by us to terminate, or other options.
+We reserve the right to take additional actions such as. - Requiring you to return a portion or all of the award funds, - Requesting that you remove acknowledgement of National Endowment for the Arts support, - Recommending government-wide suspension, or - Taking other legally available remedies.

+You will be notified of such actions and be given an opportunity to provide information and come into compliance (200.340(c) and (200.341).